All The Wrong Things Move Quickly in India

 We'd wound up there on Holi, where half a million sweaty Indian men pilled into the streets hurling paint, drinking Bhung, smoking opium, and seemingly molesting each other under cover of an impenetrable mesh of brown bodies and increasingly powerful fractal geometries—visions I was certain had contributed to the creation of the Indian pantheon.

-At any rate, this was all apparently normal fare in a region of the country where alcohol is beyond taboo and homosexuality can get you killed.
+At any rate, this was all normal fare in a region of the country where alcohol is beyond taboo and homosexuality can get you killed.
 I thought of a story I'd once been told of a mass of men huddled at the back of a Hindu temple, enthralled by the grips of a feverish circle jerk.

 India truly is a universe of contradictions.